sirmisscriesalot/Differentiable-Spatial-Planning-using-Transformers/README.md

 A sample Navigation Data Item

-Find the model we used to train here https://colab.research.google.com/drive/1n_e0a452BACcg5p2TeJwSRpFd0aKLUK6.
+Find the model we used to train [here](https://colab.research.google.com/drive/1n_e0a452BACcg5p2TeJwSRpFd0aKLUK6) on google colab.
 You can also find it in ```utils/dspt_planner.py```.
-Manually specify the location of the custom datasets in the config dictionary if you wish to train the model locally or on custom datasets.
+Manually specify the file location of the custom datasets and other parameters in the config dictionary if you wish to train the model locally or on custom datasets.

 ![alt text](https://github.com/sirmisscriesalot/Differentiable-Spatial-Planning-using-Transformers/blob/main/utils/predicted_output.jpg)